Institute of Applied Physics

 Additional comments

-The Institute of Applied Physics of the National Academy of Sciences of Belarus is the only academic institute, both in the republic and abroad, specializing in the field of physics of non-destructive testing and technical diagnostics.
+The Institute of Applied Physics of the National Academy of Sciences of Belarus is the only academic institute, both in the country and abroad, specializing in the physics of non-destructive testing and technical diagnostics.

 - Physics of non-destructive testing;

-- Development of methods and means of non-destructive testing and technical diagnostics of materials, products and technological processes;
+- Development of methods and tools for non-destructive testing and technical diagnostics of materials, products, and technological processes;

-- Creation of scientific foundations of information technologies for non-destructive testing and technical diagnostics.
+- Development of the scientific foundations of information technologies for non-destructive testing and technical diagnostics.

 Non-destructive testing methods developed at the institute:

-- Methods of ultrasonic flaw detection, structuroscopy, thickness measurement of surface hardened layers;
+- Ultrasonic flaw detection, structuroscopy, and thickness measurement of surface-hardened layers;

-- Eddy current methods of flaw detection and structuroscopy;
+- Eddy current flaw detection and structuroscopy methods;

-- Methods for monitoring the magnetic characteristics of soft magnetic materials, magnetic fields and residual magnetization;
+- Methods for testing the magnetic characteristics of soft magnetic materials, magnetic fields, and residual magnetization;

-- Methods of radio wave flaw detection, structuroscopy, thickness measurement;
+- Radio wave flaw detection, structuroscopy, and thickness measurement methods;

-- Contact-dynamic method for monitoring the physical and mechanical characteristics of materials;
+- Contact-dynamic testing of the physical and mechanical properties of materials;

-- Control of defects in the continuity of parts, blanks and structural elements (defectoscopy);
+- Inspection of continuity defects in parts, blanks, and structural elements (flaw detection);

-- Control of the structure and physical and mechanical characteristics of materials;
+- Inspection of the structure and physical and mechanical properties of materials;

-- Control of the geometric parameters of products, coatings and surface hardened layers;
+- Inspection of the geometric parameters of products, coatings, and surface-hardened layers;

-- Control of the stress-strain state of metal structures;
+- Inspection of the stress-strain state of metal structures;

 - Technical diagnostics of objects.